-Charging Policy O.C.U.S.D If a student's account balance does not have sufficient funds to purchase at the Ala Carte line, no charging is allowed.
+Charging Policy - If a student's account balance does not have sufficient funds to purchase at the A La Carte line, no charging is allowed.
 A hot lunch will be provided.

-Free and Reduced Price Meals Applications for free and reduced price meals for each school year be available four weeks before the start of the next school year at www.lunchapplications.com (sometime in mid-July-no applications will not be accepted before that time)
+Free and Reduced Price Meals Applications will be available four weeks before the start of the next school year at www.lunchapplications.com